timeamagyar/kdd-cup-99-python/README.md

 # kdd-cup-99-python
 Analysis and preprocessing of the 10% subset of the original kdd cup 99 network intrusion detection dataset using python, scikit-learn and matplotlib.

-# Testing for linear spearability
+# Testing for linear separability

 Linear separability of various attack types is tested using the Convex-Hull method.
 The intersections between the hull boundaries of the classes normal and the two most frequent attack types neptune and smurf are visualized in a 2D plot against the first two principal